carlosvillanua/traefik-apim-offline-microk8s/README.md

 ---

-This architecture delivers robust, cloud-native API management—**any hardware, any location, anytime, with zero cloud dependency, and fully automated through GitOps**.
+This architecture delivers robust, cloud-native API Management—**any hardware, any location, anytime, with zero cloud dependency, and fully automated through GitOps**.

 ## Prerequisites